 Attendance: Attendance is not optional.
 The discussion and interaction that comes with participating in a lesson provides unique perspectives on the content that it is very hard to get by working independently.
-If you need to miss a lesson for any reason, you should work with a classmate to get notes and talk to them afterwards, and you should also contact me.
-If you are the contact classmate, on the other hand, you should take advantage of the opportunity to practice teaching the lesson to your friend!
+If you need to miss a class for any reason, you will need to make up that class by: